dawookie/katello_vagrant/README.md

 Contributing
 ------------
- - Fork the repository and end me a pull request.
+ - Fork the repository and email me a pull request.